YouTube’s new control feature hides channels you hate, tells you why it recommends videos

 Starting today on iOS and in the coming days on Android and desktop, you’ll see a breakout box underneath recommended videos explaining why they were surfaced.
 It’ll most often appear paired with content from channels you haven’t seen before, YouTube says, based on what other viewers with similar interests have liked and watched in the past.

-In another small but noteworthy addition, YouTube’s adding a shortcut to streamline the removal of video suggestions from channels you don’t watch.
+In another small but noteworthy addition, YouTube is adding a shortcut to streamline the removal of video suggestions from channels you don’t watch.
 Tapping the three-dot menu next to a video in the YouTube app for Android and iOS today (and soon on desktop) will pull up a “Don’t recommend channel option,” which when clicked will prevent clips from that channel from populating your homepage (but not search results or the Trending tab).

 “Our goal is to explain why these videos surface on your homepage in order to help you find videos from new channels you might like,” said El-Dardiry.
 “Although we try our best to suggest videos you’ll enjoy, we don’t always get it right, so we are giving you more controls for when we don’t.”